jeromemassot/FDE-AI-Image-Video-Creative-Platform/assets/checklists/text_to_image.md

 ## 4. Review and Refinement
 Description: Once the image is generated, review it to see if it matches your expectations.
 If not, refine your text prompt and generate new versions until you're happy with the result.

+## 5. Finalize & Export
+Description: Download the final image on your local computer.